 What Are the Different Types of Molding Machines?

 Injection molding machines (also known as injection presses) are generally categorized based on their drive system, or based on what powers their major components.
 The three basic types of drive systems are electrical, hydraulic, and hybrid drives, each of which is suited to unique injection molding applications.
-Below is a brief explanation of each of these drive types, their main advantages/disadvantages, cost, and general applications.
+Below is a brief explanation of these drive types, their main advantages/disadvantages, cost, and general applications.

 1. Hydraulic Injection Molding Machines